JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_12/diff_eq.md

 ![](lorenz0.svg)

-results in two-dimensional graph of all coorinates.
-To plot 3D, we need to specify it
+Since this is a two-dimensional graph of all coordinates, we need to specify that we want to plot a 3D graph.

 ```@example intro
 plt1 = plot(sol, vars=(1,2,3), label="")